-Sarita’s visit transpired in August shortly after Elotes Del Rancho began prowling the City of Vision’s mean streets.
+Sarita’s visit transpired in August shortly after No Te Rajes began prowling the City of Vision’s mean streets (as Elotes Del Rancho).
 The menu she encountered, though somewhat limited, was a bit different than the menu we found some six months later.
 Seasonal availability of corn on the cob is one reason.
 Another is owners’ prerogative to change up the menu based on what’s selling best.
 One commonality between the menu we both saw was an anthropomorphic drawing of a steaming bowl of menudo chasing away a lizard-like creature called “La Cruda” which New Mexicans recognize as “the hang-over.”

 Sarita prepared me well, apprising me that “there is virtually no seating, so you have the options of eating in your car, taking it home, or having a nice little picnic at one of the nearby parks.”
 We parked close by, suspecting we’d like the featured fare so much that we might want to order more.
 Good decision!
-Elotes Del Rancho might not have a large menu, but what it does offer is top shelf stuff.
+No Te Rajes might not have a large menu, but what it does offer is top shelf stuff.
 We were blown away by how much we enjoyed every item we ordered…even me, the culinary explorer who seeks exotic eats at every turn.

 16 May 2020: During our second visit, Edgar changed up the menu, offering an item heretofore unseen at any Mexican restaurant we’ve visited.
 Chicharrón prensado (pressed pork) is just something you don’t often find save for in Mexican homes or if you’re lucky, your favorite carniceria.
 If you’re scratching your head as to what chicharrón prensado is, you’re probably not alone.
 Chicharrón prensado actually get its start as pork carnitas which go through a rather simple process you can duplicate at home…or you can do as we did and let Edgar do the hard work.
 Tacos stuffed with chicharrón prensado are beyond good; they’re transformative!